-Made with chicken, taco seasoning, pepper jack and cream cheese rolled up in a crispy flour tortillas.
-Baked or air fried.
+Here's an easy dinner idea!
+Chicken Taquitos made with chicken, taco seasoning, cream cheese and green chilis for a hint of spiciness, all rolled up in flour tortillas.
+Baked or air fried until crispy.
 Add taco toppings if you want or not!
-These chicken taquitos are easy to make in the oven or air fryer.
+These chicken taquitos are easy to make and are freezer-friendly too.

 These 5-ingredient chicken taquitos can be made in the oven or air fryer for a quick and easy yet delicious dinner.

-Start with cooked chicken, add in taco seasoning, cream cheese and pepper jack cheese for a little kick.
+Start with cooked chicken, add in taco seasoning, cream cheese and green chilis for a little kick.

 Spread that yummy mixture onto a flour or corn tortilla and roll it up.

-Bake those babies to a golden crisp and enjoy them plain or topped with your favorite taco toppings like lettuce, cheese, salsa, or sour cream.
+Bake or air fry those babies to a golden crisp and enjoy them plain or topped with your favorite taco toppings.

 What kind of cooked chicken is best?